AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

   of the file format itself.
 * BMP only supports uint8 pixel data types.
 Requests for other pixel data types will automatically be converted to uint8.
+* OIIO's current implementation only supports RGB BMP files and presumes that the pixel data are in sRGB color space.
+It does not currently support CMYK files or the color primary header information.
+(Though if this is important to anyone, support can be added in the future.)

 |